-- Pet stores generally charge the same price or more than a breeder, but it is very rare for you to get a pedigree, cage discounts, animal’s medical history or any warranty.
-(If they do
+- Pet stores generally charge the same price or more than a breeder, but it is very rare for you to know the exact age, or receive cage discounts, animal’s medical history or any warranty.

 - Breeders that are UDSA Licensed are likely to charge more for their babies due to the additional costs and procedures implemented for this.
 Responsible breeders have breeding stock from a

 variety of different bloodlines.
 To get new bloodlines means traveling very far or paying for shipping to get new stock from other reputable breeders.

 - Be wary of Craigslist or other advertised hedgehogs that are not from reputable breeders.
 While you may get a great deal on a hedgehog please consider that you are getting a hedgehog with no

 background or person to contact if you have any trouble.
 If the hedgehog’s sire or dam develops WHS the breeder would be unable to inform you.
 The care the hedgehog has received will play a vital